FirmaChain/firmachain/docs/general-guides/ledger/usage-on-firmastation.md

 ## Before Starting

 Depending on the browser of your choice, some browsers may not support the Ledger Nano S/X connection.
-Please check whether the browser of your choice supports ledger connection.
+Please check whether the browser of your choice supports Ledger connection.

 | Browser       | is support |
 | ------------- | ---------- |